ItsMCB/VexelCore/README.md

 # VexelCore
-VexelCore is an API that's designed to be used with Bukkit derivative (i.e. Paper, Purpur, etc.) and Velocity plugins so developers can write less code and offload complexity.
+VexelCore is an API that enables Bukkit derivative (i.e. Paper, Purpur, etc.) and Velocity plugin developers to focus on features and offload complexity.

 ### 🔥 Why It's Awesome
 - Feature management system simplifies on the fly disabling/enabling/reloading